Cross Connection & Backflow

 If I cannot get my device tested in time to meet the required deadline what should I do?

-Please call our Cross Connection Department at 703-706-3879 to discuss possible extensions and/or resolution
+Please email our Cross Connection Department for possible extensions and/or resolution.

 Who pays for the testing and how much does it cost?

 It is the responsibility of the property owner and /or the ratepayer to pay for any testing and/or required repairs to the backflow device.
 Cost will vary with existing device location conditions and type of device.
 Please review pricing requirements with the selected test company/tester before having the test performed.

 How often do I have to have my backflow device tested?

 Backflow devices are required to be tested upon installation and at annual intervals thereafter.

 I have an in ground lawn sprinkler system at my residence.
 Am I required to have a backflow device and have it tested?